 The Uravan Mineral Belt and surrounding Salt Wash ore producing districts of the Colorado Plateau, which hosts the Claims, has been an important source of uranium and vanadium in the US for more than 100 years, with historic production of more than 85 million pounds of uranium at an average grade of more than 0.13% U3O8 and more than 440 million pounds of vanadium at an average grade of 1.25% V2O5.

-The Claims targeted an area with known historical workings, historic drill intercepts and historic production of both uranium and vanadium.
+The Project is an area with known historical workings, historic drill intercepts and historic production of both uranium and vanadium.
 Many of these workings remain open, accessible and in good condition with visible high grade uranium-vanadium mineralisation present.

-Encouraging high grade assay results returned from underground channel sampling within both None Such and Bonanza workings include:
+Encouraging high grade assay results returned from initial drilling include:

 The district hosts several significant uranium-vanadium operations including TSX-listed Energy Fuels Inc.’s La Sal Complex mines and development projects, International Consolidated Uranium’s Rim/Columbus and Sage Plains project which was subject to a recent acquisition and strategic alliance with Energy Fuels, and Velvet-Wood, owned by TSX-V-listed company Anfield Resources.